cody-nivens/rothstocks/README.md

 ### Installing

 The seed data is loaded from a series of spreadsheets collected over that last several years.
-I have included sheets from the last 10 years.
+I have included sheets from the last 2 years.
 The seeds.rb contains code to translate the sheets as they have evolved over the years.
-Currently only two years are loaded.
 The seeds.rb code contains code for at least the last 5 years.

 ## Deployment